A neighbourhood becomes adventure.Kids become

 Localnauts – the Rixdorf Kiez adventure: the interactive GPS scavenger hunt for kids and families in Berlin-Neukölln.

-Localnauts turns Rixdorf into a walkable time-travel: kids (8–12) step into the year 1737 and piece together a whole story, station by station.
+Localnauts turns a neighbourhood into a walkable time-travel for kids (8–12).
+First route: Rixdorf — right into the year 1737, where the crew pieces together a whole story, station by station.

 - No account